Collocations for threshold - noun

 2. level

-She has an extremely low boredom threshold.
+He has an extremely low pain threshold.

-She has an extremely low boredom threshold.
+He has an extremely low pain threshold.

-VERB + THRESHOLD
+VERB + threshold

-have | reach
+have

 The number of people with the disease is reaching a critical threshold.